The Gleaners and I: Release & reception

 The Gleaners and I debuted out of competition at the 2000 Cannes Film Festival ("Official Selection 2000").
 Later that year, it had its North American premiere at the Toronto International Film Festival.
 It was acclaimed by critics, achieving a score of 83/100 on Metacritic and a 92% approval rating on Rotten Tomatoes.
 Peter Rainer dubbed the film "lyrically ramshackle".
 Edward Guthmann of the San Francisco Chronicle argued that "Varda's subject matter is surprisingly rich, but it's her own energetic, curious nature that gives the film its snap."
 In the Chicago Tribune, Michael Wilmington wrote: "In its frames, we see [Varda's] empathy, skill, curiosity, wit, poetry and passion for life: everything she has gleaned from a lifetime of love and movies."

 In Paris, the film attracted 43,000 movie-goers during "the first nine weeks of its summer release."
 In some places, it was in theaters for over eight months.
-Haden Guest, the director of the Harvard Film Archive, hailed the film as "one of Varda's most powerful and popular films." (p.
-47) Even Varda, herself, remarked at the film's success, saying: "I've never in my entire career felt that people have loved a film of mine as much as this one.”
+Haden Guest, the director of the Harvard Film Archive, hailed the film as "one of Varda's most powerful and popular films."
+Even Varda, herself, remarked at the film's success, saying: "I've never in my entire career felt that people have loved a film of mine as much as this one.”

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 315.

-Awards
+Awards and recognition

 The film won awards around the world, including top honors at the Chicago International Film Festival, Prague One World Film Festival, and European Film Awards, and from the National Society of Film Critics (USA), New York Film Critics Circle, Boston Society of Film Critics, Los Angeles Film Critics Association, French Syndicate of Cinema Critics, and Online Film Critics Society.
 It was also "declared the best French film of 2000 by the French Union of Film Critics, which broke with tradition by not choosing a dramatic film."

 Cinematic significance

 Ruby Rich believes that the appeal of The Gleaners and I "is due in considerable part to Agnès Varda’s own presence."
-Guest argues that the ease with which Varda blends documentary and narrative technique is a key reason her films continue to be so relevant, especially "as we witness a resurgence of documentary and a particularly strong interest in hybridized modes of fiction/nonfiction cinema". (p.
-48) Jake Wilson, on the other hand, conjectures that Varda, perhaps not fully realizing it, tapped into the cultural zeitgeist and constructed a film that "embodies a quasi-anarchist ethos" built on a "resistance to consumerism, a suspicion of authority, and a desire to reconnect politics with everyday life."
+Guest argues that the ease with which Varda blends documentary and narrative technique is a key reason her films continue to be so relevant, especially "as we witness a resurgence of documentary and a particularly strong interest in hybridized modes of fiction/nonfiction cinema".
+Jake Wilson, on the other hand, conjectures that Varda, perhaps not fully realizing it, tapped into the cultural zeitgeist and constructed a film that "embodies a quasi-anarchist ethos" built on a "resistance to consumerism, a suspicion of authority, and a desire to reconnect politics with everyday life."